anysniper/Frontend/README.md

-For running the sniper on your local, see this [Wiki](https://github.com/anysniper/Frontend/wiki/Project-Setup)
+To run the sniper locally, see this [Wiki](https://github.com/anysniper/Frontend/wiki/Project-Setup)

-You can find explanations for each component [here](http://help.anysnipers.com/en/collections/3347092-quick-guide-to-anysniper)
+Explanations for each component in DApp [here](http://help.anysnipers.com/en/collections/3347092-quick-guide-to-anysniper)

 Full Tutorial [here](http://help.anysnipers.com/en/articles/5989339-anysniper-dapp-tutorial)

-Public Access https://app.anysnipers.com (You will need to hold previous $SNIPE token)
+Public Access https://app.anysnipers.com (You can switch to Rinkeby testnet on your wallet)

 # AnySniper DApp

-This repository contains all the code for running AnySniper DApp which had 500 active users.
-All the logic codes are in this repository, you can add a custom DEX on src/config.js.
+This repository contains all the code to run AnySniper DApp with 500 active users.
+All logic code is in this repository and you can add your custom DEX to src/config.js

-Currently it has Uniswap, Pancakeswap, Sushiswap, Degenswap and some DEX on Crono chain.
+There are currently Uniswap, Pancakeswap, Sushiswap, Degenswap and some DEXs on Crono chains.

-Backend is for storing user configrations like contract scanner info, favorite contracts address, copy trading targets etc.
+The backend is intended to store user configurations such as contract scanner information, favorite contract addresses, and copy trading targets.

-Backend is using Parse Server which is being used by Moralis team.
-It's good for SPAs.
+The backend is using [Parse Server](https://parseplatform.org/)

-You can use free backend services like Back4App and there is details about that in Project Setup.
+You can use a free backend service like Back4App, details about this can be found in [here](https://github.com/anysniper/Frontend/wiki/Project-Setup).

-Copy Trading has a minor issue and will be fixed soon.
-It's basically calculating the amountOut / amountIn.
+There is a minor issue with copy trading and will be fixed soon.
+It basically calculates amountOut / amountIn.

-One or two files have many lines of code which contains almost all the logic for sniping, however we can optimize that and any PR is welcome.
+One or two files have multiple lines of code with almost all the logic for sniping, but you can optimize it and any PRs are welcome.

-Contract Scanner will not be published but it will be online for the next few months.
-If you need the scanner code to customize yourself, you can directly contact me.

-The Backend code for Back4App will also be published but for now you can just run your Sniping DApp without it using Back4App.

-I hope this helps the space for developing new projects in Defi and I am pretty sure this code can be very good to be used as a template or boilerplate for a new project.
+I hope this will help the space for developing new projects at Defi and I'm sure this code will be nice to use as a template or boilerplate for new projects.

 ## Project setup
 ```